AlIfran64/Subscription-Box/README.md

-# Freshikart - Subscription Box
+# Freshikart - A Subscription Box Website

 A modern web application where users can explore and subscribe to curated product boxes.
 Built with a focus on design, performance, and simplicity.